quicwg/base-drafts/draft-ietf-quic-transport.md

 the start or all of the first cryptographic handshake message.
 The first CRYPTO frame sent always begins at an offset of 0; see {{handshake}}.

-Note that if the server sends a HelloRetryRequest, the client will send another series of Initial packets.
+Note that if the server sends a TLS HelloRetryRequest (see Section 4.7 of
+{{QUIC-TLS}}), the client will send another series of Initial packets.
 These Initial packets will continue the cryptographic handshake and will contain CRYPTO frames starting at an offset matching the size of the CRYPTO frames sent in the first flight of Initial packets.

 #### Abandoning Initial Packets {#discard-initial}